Funeral Poems

 In just a few lines, these two beautiful, yet short funeral poems can provide solace and comfort for every single person attending the funeral.

-While Karen White's poem ends in an equally beautiful way, expressing words that many of us can resonate with and relate to at that most difficult of time.
+Though they are short, they are mighty in their own way, expressing words that many of us can resonate with and relate to at the most difficult of times.

 Short funeral poems